citadelgrad/bulk-validate-ethereum-key-pairs/README.md

 # Bulk Validate Ethereum Key Pairs

-Makes it easy to bulk validate ethereum private and public key pairs that have been mined
+Makes it easy to bulk validate ethereum private and public key pairs that have been mined.

 Add a `private-keys-to-test.json` following the example.